highchair/artinruins-com/proposals.md

 **Update Nov 12, 2022**
 : Myles Standish Associates on behalf of Capstone Properties is proposing the demolition of an existing 1892 building at 230 Waterman Street in Wayland Square ([Google Streetview](https://www.google.com/maps/place/230+Waterman+St,+Providence,+RI+02906/@41.8286426,-71.388386,3a,75y,64.28h,88.18t/data=!3m6!1e1!3m4!1sz3lPv_NCnYbzbhfnO3KScw!2e0!7i16384!8i8192!4m5!3m4!1s0x89e4452c1f544363:0x26886ae3553ca810!8m2!3d41.8288451!4d-71.3879823))— the former Monahan Drabble Sherman Funeral Home and location of McBride’s Pub.

 : The [existing preliminary plans](https://www.providenceri.gov/wp-content/uploads/2021/11/230Waterman-CPCMasterPlanPresentation.pdf) have been posted for public review.
 Outright demolition of the property seems unnecessary, and a more imaginative design could incorporate it.
 The current design is a bland and basic-looking four story condo that looks more like a cheap hotel.
-At least [77 South Angell Street (Google Streetview)](https://www.google.com/maps/place/77+S+Angell+St,+Providence,+RI+02906/@41.8294811,-71.3850204,3a,75y,244.06h,93.02t/data=!3m6!1e1!3m4!1stf3Mic6W7AKZcf5P0WQsWQ!2e0!7i16384!8i8192!4m5!3m4!1s0x89e4452c7efaa567:0xe7a709966bd27b8a!8m2!3d41.8294102!4d-71.3856086), just outside Wayland Square, is a more intersting condo building with real brick and stone exterior finishes.
+At least [77 South Angell Street (Google Streetview)](https://www.google.com/maps/place/77+S+Angell+St,+Providence,+RI+02906/@41.8294811,-71.3850204,3a,75y,244.06h,93.02t/data=!3m6!1e1!3m4!1stf3Mic6W7AKZcf5P0WQsWQ!2e0!7i16384!8i8192!4m5!3m4!1s0x89e4452c7efaa567:0xe7a709966bd27b8a!8m2!3d41.8294102!4d-71.3856086), just outside Wayland Square, is a more interesting condo building with real brick and stone exterior finishes.

+{% endcomment %}

 ***